 Find a Certified Flooring Inspector

-IFCI Certified Carpet, Hardwood, Laminate, Bamboo, Luxury Vinyl and Ceramic Tile inspectors are available throughout the USA and Canada.
+IFCII Certified Carpet, Hardwood, Laminate, Bamboo, Luxury Vinyl and Ceramic Tile inspectors are available throughout the USA, Canada and, the UK.
 Inspectors are available to anyone in need of their services including homeowners, insurance companies, attorneys, general contractors and flooring installers, retailers, manufacturers, and distributors.
 Services include inspections and repairs.

-Search with Confidence Knowing each IFCI Certified Inspector is properly trained and qualified, and has passed a background check.
+Search with Confidence Knowing each IFCII Certified Inspector is properly trained and qualified, and has passed a background check.

 Training – Inspector Certification

-IFCI, The Institute for Floor Covering Inspectors, provides hands-on Flooring Inspection Training to educate flooring professionals, claim analysts, technical personnel and certify those who wish to become a Certified Carpet-Flooring Inspector.
+IFCII, The Institute for Floor Covering Inspectors International, provides hands-on Flooring Inspection Training to educate flooring professionals, claim analysts, technical personnel and certify those who wish to become a Certified Carpet-Flooring Inspector.

 Training includes carpet and hard surface in one fast-paced seminar.
 Students learn the forensics of carpet, resilient, laminate, and hardwood flooring inspections.

 IFCII provides training, including hands-on inspections, examination of defective/damaged material, and practicing step-by-step inspection procedures for all flooring materials.

 Students are taught what field tests need to be done and practice doing them.
 Students learn the art of report-writing and practice preparing their own well-documented inspection reports.